-The BrowZine app is available as a free download for iPad, Android, or Kindle Fire tablet.
+The BrowZine app is available as a free download for tablet or smartphone.

 When you open BrowZine for the first time, you will see a list of schools.